The Original Hybrid

 The double mattresses that impress the most in our lab tests become Best Buys.
 As of November 2019, any mattress that scores 73% or above is a Best Buy and comes with a solid overall recommendation, although you should still read our reviews to check for any factors that might impact your buying decision.

 Mattresses that score 45% or less are poor in multiple areas and we recommend you avoid them.

 The Which? overall score is a percentage.
 This score only takes into account the results of our tests and ignores price completely.

 This means that all mattresses are tested on exactly the same scale, so you can compare any model at any price and know how it measures up against its rivals in key areas.
-All mattresses are tested in the same way, regardless of the manufacturers’ claims.
+We test double mattresses and all mattresses are tested in the same way, regardless of the manufacturers’ claims.

 A Which? test score is made up of dozens of individual tests and checks, from key factors such as body support and durability to breathability and stability.

 To keep things simple, the most important scores are shown as star ratings out of five on the 'test results' page of each mattress review, so you can quickly work out whether a model is right for you.